 In addition to private practice, Gary has served as law clerk to the Honorable Walter E. Black Jr., US District Court for the District of Maryland and a senior trial attorney with the ITC’s Office of Unfair Import Investigations.

 John Molenda is co-chair of Steptoe's Life Sciences Practice, is head of the Intellectual Property Practice for the New York office, and has served on the Firm's Executive Committee.
 He focuses on patent litigation at the district court and appellate levels, opinions of counsel, due diligence, and inter partes reviews (IPRs).
 He represents clients across a wide range of technologies, including small molecule pharmaceuticals (Hatch-Waxman), biotherapeutics (biologics), biochemical research tools, genetically modified plants, medical devices, semiconductors, fiber optics, and computer software.

 With respect to John’s appellate practice, he litigates regularly in the US Court of Appeals for the Federal Circuit, including briefing, oral argument, and complex motion practice.
-He has held substantial roles in over 20 Federal Circuit appeals, including arguing one of the first pharmaceutical-related IPR appeals.
+He has held substantial roles in 25 Federal Circuit appeals, including arguing one of the first pharmaceutical-related IPR appeals.
 John is active in the Federal Circuit community, currently serving as a Vice Chair of the Federal Circuit Bar Association’s Bench & Bar Planning Committee.
-He has previously held leadership roles on the FCBA’s Patent Litigation, Legislation, and Rules Committees.
+He has previously held leadership roles on the FCBA's Patent Litigation, Legislation, and Rules Committees.
 Prior to private practice, he served as a Federal Circuit law clerk for the Honorable Alan D. Lourie.